ajcreates/2023-kaggle-learn/notebooks/Kaggle/README.md

 ---

+# Parsing Files

+Knowing how to open, read, edit, and close files in Python is essential for USACO problems as both input files and output files are required.
+[] Opening Files
+Opening files requires the use of the open() command which takes in parameters *File Name* and *Access Mode* and stores the file's contents in a variable.
+The type of Access Mode allows for variations in the possible operations that can be performed on files.
+Note that the Python program file and the opened file must be in the same directory to be accessed.
+* Read Only('r') is the default parameter and only opens an existing file for reading line by line(usually a text file)
+* Read and Write('r+') opens existing files for reading and writing
+* Read and Append('a+') creates a file for editing and adds to the end of a file, not the beginning.

+[] Closing Files
+Files can be closed with the close() command, which frees memory and is needed to switch access modes.

+[] File Operations
+* read(n) allows the entire contents of the file to be outputted and printed if need be, with the optional parameter of adding the exact number of characters to be outputted
+* split() can also be used with files, separating segments of text into a list
+* write() allows a string to be inserted into a file on a new line which also creating new files
+* writelines() inserts multiple strings in a list into a file on separate lines

+* **with** statements allow the arduous work of opening, editing, and closing files to be condensed into one or two line of code

+---

 # Time Complexity

 USACO requires contestants to submit programs that run within a certain amount of time(2 seconds fo C and C++ and 4 seconds for Java and Python).
 Therefore, it is very important to know relatively how long a program will take to run and if it can be simplified.
 One way to do this is by noting a program's **Time Complexity**, or the number of operations it takes to run an algorithm.
 To measure this, **Big-O** notation is used, which takes in a program and outputs a worst-case scenario for complexity.